red-dead-lion/indie-arcade-game-jam-2025.void-eater/README.md

 # Void Arena

 This is my first game made in Godot.
-Originally it was intended to be released for the indie arcade game jam 2025, however due to a combination of a house move, immigration to another country, and caring for my partner who was undergoing treatment for her cancer at the time, development was delayed and I was not able to meet the deadline!
+Originally it was intended to be released for the indie arcade game jam 2025, however due to a combination of a house move, immigration to another country, and caring for my partner who was undergoing treatment for her cancer at the time, development was delayed and I was not able to meet the deadline :(

 But despite all the hardship however, it was fun to work on in particular this game was an interesting look into the ENet implemetation used in godot.